Checklist to Prepare for a Nonprofit Audit

 Communication and Collaboration

-• Engage the Audit Committee: The audit committee plays a critical role in overseeing the audit process.
+• Engage the Audit Committee: The Audit Committee plays a critical role in overseeing the audit process.
 Keep the audit committee informed of progress and address any questions or concerns promptly.

 • Select an Auditor: Choose a qualified and experienced auditor who specializes in nonprofit audits.
 Establish a clear communication channel and set expectations for the audit process.